-South Korean protesters march against President again
+South Korean protesters march again

 Prosecutors arrested Choi on charges of abuse of power and attempted fraud.

-Two of Park's former aides have also been arrested, according to Yonhap News Agency.
+Two of Park's former aides have also been arrested, according to Yonhap.

 A former presidential secretary, An Chong-bum, 57, was arrested on suspicion of abuse of authority and attempted coercion, the outlet reported.